 - Bake 10 minutes until swans' necks are golden; remove to rack.
 Cool.
-Continue baking bodies 20-25 minutes longer until golden.
+Continue baking bodies 20 to 25 minutes longer until golden.
 Remove to wire racks; cool.

 - Prepare vanilla filling.
 Cut off top 1/3 of swans' bodies, set aside.
 Spoon vanilla filling into bottom of bodies.
 Cut top pieces of swans' bodies in half lengthwise; set into filling for wings.
 Place necks into filling.
 Chill until ready to serve.